statphysandml/ParamHelper/README.md

 ParamHelper: Track your simulation
 ==================================

 ParamHelper is a C++ library that allows an easy tracking of all parameters of a simulation.
 The parameters can easily be written to file and be loaded for a potential rerun of the simulation.
 An example provides a possible usage of the library.
 The core of the library makes use of JSON for Modern C++ from https://github.com/nlohmann/json.
-A management of the parameters takes place based on json files.
+The parameters a managed based on json object.

 Use Case
 --------